otuk/DMD795x2/README.md

 # DMD795x2
 A simple game engine for a 8x8 dot matrix display using only 2 x 74HC795 driven by an arduino uno

-The library is available as a zip file with examples included at: https://github.com/otuk/DMD795x2/
+The library is available as a .zip library file with examples to be added to your arduino IDE at: https://github.com/otuk/DMD795x2/